The Office of Stewardship

 At Our Lady of the Black Hills in Piedmont, they have a stewardship council that was formed and meeting monthly when they chose to embark on the journey to Stewardship parish status.
 This group has worked together to complete three of the self-assessments, although they often need to consult with other members of parish leadership as they work through them.
 One member of the Stewardship Council commented, “The stewardship process encourages us to name and acknowledge the things we do well, and it also challenges us to not get complacent but keep pushing forward and growing.”

 OLBH entered the stewardship process in the Fall of 2017.
-They were awarded Foundational status by Bishop Gruss in December of that year and began working through the Hospitality self-assessment soon after.
+Because they already had a Pastoral Plan, vision and mission statement in place, as well as most of the other items under the Foundational Characteristics, they were awarded Foundational status by Bishop Gruss in December of that year.
+Soon after, they began working through the Hospitality self-assessment.
 They met with our office in March of 2018 and began working to adopt the goals suggested by the Office of Stewardship.
-In November of 2018, they were designated as a Hospitable Parish by Bishop Gruss.
+By November of 2018, they had met the mutually agreed upon goals in both the Foundational and the Hospitality areas and were designated as a Hospitable Parish by Bishop Gruss.
 In the summer of 2019, they began working through the Lively Faith self-assessment.
+In November of 2019, the Stewardship Council met once again with the Office of Stewardship to discuss strengths and areas of desired growth brought out through the Lively Faith Self-Assessment.

 St. Ambrose and St. Patrick’s in Lead and Deadwood, on the other hand, are much smaller.
 They chose to have the combined pastoral council of the churches work through the process and it has worked very well.
 Although the process takes both time and energy, all of those in both areas have found it a worthwhile task.